-Andy and I have mixed it up and use different flavors of chocolate chips.
-Our favorite to use is espresso chips.
+I have mixed it up and use different flavors of chocolate chips.
+My favorite to use is espresso chips.
 Have you tried any other chip flavors?
 I’d love to hear feedback, a different recipe or your tips as well!

 Live to Eat,